mohammadkamel74/GAN-for-Synthetic-Agent-in-market-simulation-environments/README.md

 ## Data

-We implemented our model by using the [LOBSTER](https://lobsterdata.com/info/DataSamples.php) data-sets which is based on the official NASDAQ Historical, named AMZN,AAPL, GOOG, INTC, MSFT and in this project we have used level one of each dataset contains.
+We implemented our model by using the [LOBSTER](https://lobsterdata.com/info/DataSamples.php) data-sets which is based on the official NASDAQ Historical, named AMZN,AAPL, GOOG, INTC, MSFT and in this project we have used level one of each dataset.